espruino/EspruinoDocs/tutorials/Pico Weather Station.md

 As Espruino doesn't have an XML parser built-in, we're going to stick the XML in a string, and search for the first `<description>` tag that comes after the first `<item>` tag.

-The code for this is below - see the documentation in line:
+The code for this is below - see the documentation in line.
+Simple copy this and paste it into the right hand side of the Web IDE (changing the WiFi credentials up the top).
+Click `Send to Espruino` and it should display `Please Wait` on the LCD and start connecting to the WiFi network.

 ```